LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepSetMethod(void* arkode_mem, ARKODE_LSRKMethodType method);

-   This function sets the type of the LSRK method.
+   This function selects the LSRK method that should be used.
+The list of allowable values for this input is below.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.